 The area’s colleges and universities are a treasure trove of free art galleries!
 Here are links to some all over town:

-- Portland State University's five galleries.
+- Portland State University's multiple galleries.

 - Lewis & Clark College’s Ronna and Eric Hoffman Gallery of Contemporary Art.

 - the galleries of Oregon College of Art and Craft.

 - Pacific Northwest College of Art campus galleries.